pyocd/pyOCD/README.md

 ------------

 - Python 3.6.0 or later.†
-- macOS, Linux, or Windows 7 or newer
+- macOS, Linux, Windows 7 or newer, or FreeBSD
 - A recent version of [libusb](https://libusb.info/).
 See [libusb installation](#libusb-installation) for details.
 - Microcontroller with an Arm Cortex-M CPU
 - Supported debug probe